robmisasi/eslint-plugin-headers/docs/rules/header-presence.md

 **path**: Only used when `type: "file"`.
 Path to a file containing content to check in a header JSDoc.

-**trailingNewlines**: Number of newlines to include beneath newly inserted JSDoc comments.
-This has no effect when linting or replacing existing JSDoc headers.

 ## When Not To Use It